telerik/reporting-docs/knowledge-base/how-to-deal-with-stored-procedure-optional-parameters.md

 title: How to Deal with SQL Server Stored Procedures with Optional Parameters
 description: If you don't provide a value for an optional Stored Procedure parameter in the SqlDataSource, the Null value is passed, which overrides the default value
 type: how-to
-page_title: How to deal with a SQL Server Stored Procedure having an optional parameter
+page_title: How to Deal with a SQL Server Stored Procedure Having an Optional Parameter
 slug: how-to-deal-with-stored-procedure-optional-parameters
 position:
 tags: